NREL/resstock/resources/hpxml-measures/BuildResidentialHPXML/README.md

 **Whole House Fan: Fan Power**

 The fan power of the whole house fan.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-house-fan'>Whole House Fan</a>) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-whole-house-fans'>HPXML Whole House Fans</a>) is used.

 - **Name:** ``whole_house_fan_power``
 - **Type:** ``Double``